dozintech/alx-pre_course/0x01-git/README.md

-Soanswer to the 4th question
+Here is the answer to the 4th question